vahinpalle/Automated-Daily-Email-Sender/README.md

 - Open `sender.js` in a text editor off your choice
 - Within the `transporter` variable, set `user` to the email adress you're using to send emails
-- Also withing `transporter`, set `pass` to the auto-generated password you obtained in the previous section
+- Also within `transporter`, set `pass` to the auto-generated password you obtained in the previous section
 - Within the `mailOptions` variables, set `from` to the email adress you're using to send emails

 Once that is done, you now need to configure the app to send the automated messages to a specific email.
 To do so, do the following steps: